-“We saw some optimism in their eyes,” the leader of one of the two small Christian parties that backed the coalition’s health reforms told reporters after a second night of crisis talks in The Hague.
+“We saw some optimism in their eyes,” the leader of one of the two small Christian parties that backed the coalition’s health reforms told reporters after a second night of crisis talks.

-Alexander Pechtold, who leads the liberal Democrats, said progress had been made and talks would continue later on Thursday.
+Alexander Pechtold, the leader of the liberal Democrats, said progress had been made and talks would continue later in the day.

-The leaders of the three opposition parties had joined the talks in the prime minister’s office for less than an hour.
+The leaders of the three opposition parties had joined the negotiations in the prime minister’s office for less than an hour.

-The liberals expected Labor to come up with a solution because it were three of their senators who triggered the crisis when they voted against the health law, going back on the party’s word to support the reforms and blowing a €1 billion hole in the government’s budget.
+The liberals expect Labor to find a solution, because it were three of their senators who triggered the crisis when they voted against the health law, going back on the party’s word to support the reforms and blowing a €1 billion hole in the government’s budget.

-The reforms — which would allow health insurance companies to limit their customers’ hospital choices to raise efficiency and reduce premiums for consumers — were painstakingly negotiated by Schippers with insurers, hospitals and the three opposition parties.
+The reforms — which would allow health insurers to limit their customers’ hospital choices to raise efficiency and reduce premiums — were painstakingly negotiated by Schippers with insurance companies, hospitals and three opposition parties.

-Other opposition parties reject the changes, meaning they cannot pass without the support of the full Labor Party.
+Other parties oppose the changes, meaning they cannot pass without the support of the full Labor Party.

-The three dissident Labor Party senators fear the reforms would give insurers too much power over health-care providers.
-They wanted Schippers — who is tipped as a potential successor to Rutte as liberal party leader — to make concessions.
-Schippers said the ball was in Labor’s court.
+The three Labor Party dissidents fear the reforms would give insurers too much power over health providers.
+They want Schippers — who is tipped as a potential successor to Rutte as liberal party leader — to make concessions.
+Schippers argues the ball is in Labor’s court.

 Labor has tested the liberals’ patience before.
-The latter were forced to accept changes in immigration policy under pressure from Labor.
 Late last year, one of the same senators who blocked the health reforms on Tuesday threatened to hold up a housing bill.
-He was persuaded to vote with the government at the last minute — notably not by party leader Samsom but by the social affairs minister, Asscher.
+He was persuaded to vote with the government at the last minute — not by party leader Diederik Samsom, but by Social Affairs Minister Lodewijk Asscher.

-Asscher is considered a better candidate to lead the party into the next election.
-Many leftwingers are disillusioned with Samsom.
-Labor polls at between eleven and fifteen seats against the 36 it has now — which would make the once-dominant social democrats only the sixth largest party in parliament.
+Asscher is considered the better candidate to lead the party into the next election.
+Labor polls at between eleven and fifteen seats against the 36 it has now, which would make the once-dominant social democrats only the sixth largest party in parliament.

-The liberals do poorly too.
-Both poll show them losing fourteen seats out of 41.
+The liberals do poorly as well.
+They could lose fourteen seats out of 41 seats.

 Many right-wing voters haven’t forgiven Rutte for raising taxes.

-The liberal Democrats would be among the beneficiaries of early elections.
-Polls give them between twenty and 25 seats, making them virtually indispensable to any future coalition.
+The liberal Democrats would benefits from early elections.
+Polls give them between twenty and 25 seats, which would make them virtually indispensable to any future coalition.